AdobeDocs/experience-manager-learn.en/help/sites/integrations/platform/web-sdk.md

 +++

-The [Tags overview](https://experienceleague.adobe.com/docs/experience-platform/tags/home.html) provides in-depth knowledge about important concepts such as Data Elements, Rules, and Extensions.
+The [Tags overview](https://experienceleague.adobe.com/en/docs/experience-platform/tags/home) provides in-depth knowledge about important concepts such as Data Elements, Rules, and Extensions.

-For additional information on integrating AEM Core Components with Adobe Client Data Layer, refer to the [Using the Adobe Client Data Layer with AEM Core Components guide](https://experienceleague.adobe.com/docs/experience-manager-learn/sites/integrations/adobe-client-data-layer/data-layer-overview.html).
+For additional information on integrating AEM Core Components with Adobe Client Data Layer, refer to the [Using the Adobe Client Data Layer with AEM Core Components guide](https://experienceleague.adobe.com/en/docs/experience-manager-learn/sites/integrations/adobe-client-data-layer/data-layer-overview).

 ## Connect Tag property to AEM

 Discover how to link the recently created tag property to AEM through Adobe IMS and tags in Adobe Experience Platform Configuration in AEM.
 When an AEM as a Cloud Service environment is established, several Adobe IMS Technical Account configurations are automatically generated, including tags.
+For step-by-step instructions, see [Connect AEM Sites with Tag Property using IMS](https://experienceleague.adobe.com/en/docs/experience-manager-learn/sites/integrations/experience-platform-data-collection-tags/connect-aem-tag-property-using-ims).

 However, for AEM 6.5 version, you must configure one manually.

 After linking the tag property, the WKND site is able to load the tag property's JavaScript library onto the web pages using the tags in Adobe Experience Platform cloud service configuration.

 ### Verify Tag property loading on WKND

-Using Adobe Experience Platform Debugger [Chrome](https://chrome.google.com/webstore/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob) extension, verify if the tag property is loading on WKND pages.
+Using the Adobe Experience Platform Debugger [Chrome](https://chrome.google.com/webstore/detail/adobe-experience-platform/bfnnokhpnncpkdmbokanobigaccjkpob) extension, verify if the tag property is loading on WKND pages.
 You can verify,

 + Tag property details such as extension, version, name and more.
 + Platform Web SDK library version, Datastream ID